collective/volto-hydra/README.md

 </div>
 ```

+Now an editor can :-
-and now you can click directly on your block to edit the block contents in the sidebar and selecting a block in the sidebar will highlight that block.
+- click directly on your block to edit the block contents in the sidebar.
-Without this, you can still manage blocks via the blocks navigation in the sidebar.
+   - The block will appear highlighted and a quantatool bar will appear above it.
+- selecting a block in the sidebar will highlight that block on the frontend

-It will allow you to naviate to the parent block ([TODO](https://github.com/collective/volto-hydra/issues/66)) but not add, remove or move blocks
+- naviate to the parent block ([TODO](https://github.com/collective/volto-hydra/issues/66))
-unless live updates (level 3) is enabled.

 ### Level 3: Enable Realtime changes while editing